ajunker45/Project_1_Reimbursement_Request_System/README.md

 ![](./Images/Cloning-the-repo.PNG)

-Next Make sure you have the latest version of DBeaver, Spring Tools Suite, and have a fresh, empty database hosted on AWS or your prefered web service database.
+Next Make sure you have the latest version of DBeaver, Spring Tools Suite, Postman, and have a fresh, empty database hosted on AWS or your prefered web service database.

 Next go to Spring Tools Suite 4 and open the IDE.
 From there you will begin to import the folder as a maven project shown below.